AlinaPanasenko/love-quiz/README.md

 ## Deployment

-- Website was created using the GitPod code editor and pushed to GitHub to the remote repository ‘forest-bathing’.
+- Website was created using the GitPod code editor and pushed to GitHub to the remote repository ‘love-quiz’.
 - Website was deployed to GitHub pages.

 The live link can be found here - https://alinapanasenko.github.io/love-quiz/